GSA/digitalgov.gov/content/posts/2014/03/2014-03-07-creating-e-books-think-functionality-not-aesthetics.md

 slug: creating-e-books-think-functionality-not-aesthetics
 date: 2014-03-07 11:12:10 -0400
 title: 'Creating E-Books: Think Functionality, Not Aesthetics'
 summary: 'E-books are great for one thing: reading on mobile devices.
-Their reflowable text adjusts to fit the reader&rsquo;s smartphone, tablet or e-reader in the type size the reader chooses.
-They are essential for reading on smartphones, and better than pdf&rsquo;s for all but the biggest tablets.
+Their reflowable text adjusts to fit the reader’s smartphone, tablet or e-reader in the type size the reader chooses.
+They are essential for reading on smartphones, and better than pdf’s for all but the biggest tablets.
 But e-books are not great for design.
-They&rsquo;re generally'
+They’re generally'
 authors:
   - carolyn-cihelka
 categories: